davidmeredith/devsGuidebook/devGuidbook.md

 See prior bullet.
 Functions should either do something such as create side effects (operations) or provide an answer to something such as returning a result from a stateless calculation.
 Try to separate functions that have side-effects from pure functions (aka calculations) using a naming convention.
 Try not to do both in a single function.
 In some languages you can be explicit– e.g., in Kotlin, a common convention is to reserve single expression functions only for calculations – you can quickly/easily see this in the first line of the expression function signature – no need to understand the function body for side effects.
 Nevertheless, unless you are using a pure functional language, this is still only a convention.

-### Error Handling - 4 Types of Error / Exception Scenario
+### Error Handling - 4 Types of Problems

 1. Unrecoverable problems: Is the error recoverable?
-If not, then let it crash e.g., you can’t recover from an OutOfMemory problem or a FileNotFound exception if that file is the app’s config / properties file.
+If not, then let the program crash.
+For example, a FileNotFound exception/error/panic should crash if that file is the application's mandatory config file - you can't continue without it.

-2. Recoverable problems: For example, if a remote service is temporarily unavailable, you could retry a few times before showing an error to the user.
+2. Recoverable problems: For example, if a remote service is temporarily unavailable, you could introduce a retry before showing an error to the user.

-3. Errors that need to propagate to the user:  A FileNotFound exception might be recoverable in a different situation.
-For example, if you are building a file-explorer GUI, you don’t want your program to crash if a file gets deleted by another process.
-In this scenario you’d want’ to catch the exception and convey a sensible message to the user.
+3. Errors that need to propagate to the user:  An error-as-value would be suitable if you are building a file-explorer GUI - you don’t want your program to crash if a file gets deleted by another process.
+In this scenario use a value-error or catch the exception and convey a sensible message to the user.

-4. Programming mistakes:  These should be fatal – let it crash, you’ll be motivated to fix the problem quickly.
-These are typically runtime exceptions, here you should re-throw, catch and log, then crash.
+4. Programming mistakes:  Let the program crash, you’ll be motivated to fix the problem quickly.
+These are typically runtime errors/exceptions/panics.

+### Error Handling - Exceptions vs Errors-as-Values ?

+Errors as values vs exceptions is a hotly debated topic in programming communities:

+***Proponents of errors-as-values:***
+- Fans of errors-as-values argue that function return types that wrap either a success OR failure value is the more reliable approach to error handling because you are explicitly forced to handle errors immediately, typically using a conditionals to test for error or success.
+This ensures error handling is not an afterthought.
+- Supporters also argue that there is less uncertainty compared to throwing exceptions because it can be challenging to determine all the exception types that can be thrown by a deep call stack.
+Also recognise because unhandled unchecked exceptions do not create compilation errors, the compiler can't help you discover all of the different types of unchecked exception that could be thrown, unless you dig and read all the docs that is.
+- Another issue of a specific type of exception known as a 'checked' exception is that they prevent functional composition.
+This is because the compiler forces you to handle checked exceptions wherever they can be thrown, but they are not considered as part of a function's return signature and type system.
+Instead, exceptions invoke orthogonal flows that 'break out' of your regular functional flow.
+Checked exceptions therefore breaks 'referential transparency' (see discussion below on Error Monads such as `Either` & `Validated`).
+Checked exceptions are generally not recommended these days, except for certain special use-cases where they still have their supporters.

+***Proponents of exceptions:***
+- Fans of exceptions argue that by forcing you to interleave error checking at function call sites throughout your code obscures the code's happy path and readability.
+- Exception fans also argue that exceptions centralise your error handling code which gives a clean separation of concerns.
+- For low-level code, exceptions are largely considered an effective strategy for surfacing underlying issues such as low level operating system issues which may be mistakenly obscured by the errors-as-values pattern (although the same could be said by mindlessly catching all exceptions).
+- When used correctly and with discipline, exceptions can also be more performant than pervasive and interleaved error-value checking.
+This is because languages like C++ and Java have 'zero cost exception handling.'
+I think this is a misleading term, what it actually means is zero cost to the happy path code provided no exceptions are thrown.
+Assuming no exceptions are thrown, quite simply, there is less for your code to do as there are no interleaved conditional error checks.
+While any performance hit from interleaved result checking is likely to be marginal for the majority of use-cases, it may become more pronounced in deeply nested code or tight compute loops.
+However, this can be mitigated with good code structuring by moving error checks out of and before any performance critical-sections.

+- Whether to use exceptions has profound implications on your API design and performance, be aware of the issues highlighted above.
+Some modern languages, e.g. Mojo, go as far as trying to address any choice for you by compiling exception handling code under-the-hood to use errors-as-values.
+I think the aim is to allow you cleanly separate the happy path from exception handling code (clean separate of concerns) while allowing you to retain the performance of error-as-values should an exception be thrown.
+At the time of writing, it is too early to tell if this is a successful strategy, but if anyone can do it, Chris Lattner can.

+- Of course, choice between exceptions or errors-as-values depends on the language and environment - you don't get exceptions support on every architecture and platform.
+The result pattern is much more flexible especially on embedded systems.

+***Can I use both:***
+- Yes, depending on your language of choice and what is considered idiomatic.
+Some modern languages support both approaches.
+For example, to support interoperability with Java, the Kotlin language supports unchecked exceptions as well as its own `Result` type which is intended for low-level code rather than for modelling business errors.
+For modelling business errors, they recommend using sealed class hierarchies that introduce exhaustive pattern matching to handle errors (see discussion on data oriented programming).

+- At the time of writing, a dedicated union type for capturing a result OR one or more errors is on the Kotlin roadmap.

+***Hybrid Approach:***
+- Languages may also support more advanced error handling strategies.
+For example, the Kotlin Arrow2 library simplifies the use of OOP and Functional error handling within the same code base (Functional vs OOP? - choose both).
+For example, lower level code can apply `try/catch/finally` blocks for localised exception handling and recovery if needed, while higher level calling code can provide a wrapping `error context` that can be used at the boundary; Rather than throwing exceptions at the boundary (between different layers of code), exceptions can be *raised* into the higher level error context.
+Raising rather than (re)throwing then allows the raising functions to be composed within functional compositional call chains - raising does not break referential transparency.
+In the top layer of your code, such as in a top-level service facade or global error handler in a webapp, you would then need to handle the exceptions raised within the error context, such as performing a transaction roll back or performing a retry.
+For a great presentation with examples, see this great talk from Simon Vergauwen from Kotlin Conf 2023 https://youtu.be/JcFEI8_af3g?si=vH5OG86JTQWFrGnw

+### Error Handling - Exceptions should not be used for flow control, use errors-as-values instead (exceptional != conditional)

+Passing around a deeply nested stack trace within conditional and control logic is very expensive, don't do it.
+Instead, model your (known) business errors as values (no need to pass around exceptions), and leave exceptions for coding errors and exceptional situations.
+If you want control flow logic that says "if success do this..., but if an error occurs then do this..." then use the result pattern.

+### Error Handling - Only use exceptions for exceptional situations such as coding errors and unexpected situations (exceptional != conditional)

+For example, an invalid object posted to your API is not exceptional, this should be handled as a potential business error.
+In the situation where some code throws an exception such as a parse error, catch it locally, extract the useful information, and return an error-value.
+In general, the result-as-value pattern is appropriate where the problem is the fault of the caller and not a programming mistake e.g., invalid input / form data.

 ### Error Handling - Provide Relevant Exceptions for the abstraction layer

-If your language has exceptions (not all do e.g., Rust does not), define Exceptions in terms of a caller’s needs and wrap 3rd party library APIs including their exceptions.
+If you use exceptions (not all languages have exceptions e.g., Rust, Go), define Exceptions in terms of a caller’s needs and wrap 3rd party library APIs including their exceptions.
 Often, only a few custom exception classes are needed for a particular area of code.

 ### Error Handling - Bubble Exceptions Upwards or Trap at Source?